fikrielfakir/StockPilot/replit.md

    - Added import/export functionality for configuration backup/restore

 #### Technical Achievements:
+- **Database Migration**: Successfully migrated from localStorage to PostgreSQL with Neon Database
+- **Real-time Dashboard**: Connected all stats and charts to live database queries
+- **Chart Data APIs**: Implemented 4 new API endpoints for chart data (stock evolution, purchase status, category distribution, recent movements)
+- **Empty State Handling**: Added proper empty states for charts when no data is available
+- **Database Storage**: Implemented full DatabaseStorage class with optimized queries using Drizzle ORM
 - All components use TypeScript for type safety
 - Implemented responsive design with Tailwind CSS
 - Added comprehensive error handling and loading states